 It’s daunting to go through the de-cluttering process.
 You do not need to make your decisions complicated by overthinking about them.
 If you take more than minutes to make a decision about one item, you might be overthinking and complicating your decision.
 Stop, refocus and move on to another object.

+These tips might help you recognize there is a solution.
 Accepting that you have a hoarding problem is the first step to moving forward.
 You don’t have to go through the cleaning process alone; the expert technicians are here to help.
 We’ve been helping British Columbians like yourself with decluttering and organizing your space with great compassion for your unique situation.
 Contact 1st Hoarding Clean Up today to reclaim your space and move forward from hoarding.